m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 description: Building a local SMTP server to bypass spam filters
 ---

-**This Blog details setting up a SMTP phishing server from scratch and implementing SPF,DKIM,DMARC and other modern checks to bypass spam filters like gmail, yahoo, outlook etc.**
+**This Blog details setting up a local SMTP phishing server from scratch to implement SPF,DKIM,DMARC and other modern checks to bypass spam filters like gmail, yahoo, outlook etc and send and recieve unlimited emails for free as long as the hosting provider permits it.**

 Refer to this [Starting Point Section](Starting_Point.md) to understand the theory and techniques to bypass modern spam filters.